brainhack-school2020/ADHDsubtypes_project/README.md

 ## Project definition

 This project will aim to investigate the detection of subtypes of ADHD from the possible associations between different types of measurements, pairing common behavioral and self-reporting measures to electrophysiological (EEG) data.
 More specifically, Principal components analysis (PCA) will be applied in order to achieve dimension reduction and k-nearest neighbor clustering will be used to predict the DSM ADHD subtypes.
 In addition, an investigation of the predictive capacity of our 3 data types will be made, as well as observations about the potential prediction of gender using our dataset.

+As well as learning all the tools and analysis that are listed at the bottom of this README, one of our goals to create notebooks that can be easily understood and modified by people with little coding experience.
+In order to do this, we included very specific instructions and comments in our notebooks, educating the viewer on the code, the functions, the plots, and the results.

 ## Data